markafitzgerald1/simulate-cribbage-games/README.md

   given the longer term goal of providing discard and play analysis factoring in the expected play points differential - to end of hand - above opponent for different possible discards or plays. (_Result:_ decided to go with Python to start then reimplement in Node.js when and/or if reimplementation cost is less than the time spent waiting for Python-based simulations to complete.)

+## Fixed past project bugs

+- `python simulateCribbageGames.py --initial-dealer-score 7 --initial-pone-score 12 --first-dealer-dealt-cards 3c,5c,6h,6s,8s,jc --first-dealer-select-each-possible-kept-hand --infinite-game-count --hide-first-pone-hand --hide-first-dealer-hand --hide-play-actions --games-per-update 1000 --process-count 4 --estimate-first-dealer-incomplete-game-wins-and-game-points` is not using the position result estimate database in its discard calculations, but _is_ using it if `--estimate-first-pone-incomplete-game-wins-and-game-points` was added.
+I've confirmed this is not an issue for simulation-based players, is not an issue for `--first-pone-select-each-possible-kept-hand`, is not an issue for `--select-each-post-initial-play` (play analysis iteration over possibilities is implemented differently) but is an issue for `--first-dealer-select-each-possible-kept-hand`.
+- First pone and first dealer win percentages do not always exactly add up to 1 and standard deviations do not equal in 10,000+ game simulations.
+(They do add up to 1 and have equal standard deviations in <= 5,000 game simulations.)
+Perhaps just a rounding error in runstats/Statistics, but perhaps a bug?
+(Turned out to be caused by not clearing the child Statistics object when adding to the parent overall tally Statistics object, resulting in multiple-counting of results when more than one add to the global tally in a single run was done.)
+- All cards in crib having same suit but starter not having same suit was scoring 4 points in crib when it should have been scoring 0.
+- All cards in hand having same suit and starter having same suit was scoring 0 points in hand when it should have been scoring 5.
+- `--initial-play-actions` 9-4-9 with 4,4,8 in dealer hand not simulatable because current best play algorithm would have played 8 on first played card.
+Same is true of simulation of --initial-play-actions 9-Q with 9-4-2 in pone hand.
+(Fix requires possibly not assuming that future plays would match that of the best non-simulation-based play algorithm.
+Separate TODO to not respond to 9 lead with 8 setting up two possible opponent run plays below.)
+- `--initial-play-actions` 4-8 with A,T,Q in pone hand considers T and Q to be equal plays as the current best non-simulation-based play algorithm would have played 9 on its first play as dealer if it held it thus the simulation does not consider a run off of 4-8-T to be possible for dealer.
+- simulation of all possible plays over just one game fails to complete on a ZeroDivisionError during variance calculation.

 ## Technology stack